CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 _Figure 3-22.
 Update default status and Advanced Options in Update Retriever first time setup._

+!!! info ""
-?>After the initial settings are complete, the Welcome screen will not open the next time Update Retriever is launched.
+   After the initial settings are complete, the Welcome screen will not open the next time Update Retriever is launched.
 To change the repository path and update's default status, click Modify settings.

 ### 3.3.2 Searching for and Downloading Updates